mic-runner/Mic-Runner/research.md

 [another example](https://github.com/cjb/serverless-webrtc)

-LAN is going to be our friend here, silver bullet to make it serverless
+LAN is going to be our friend here, silver bullet to make it serverless Free public STUN and TURN servers are needed probably
 #

 [VideoSDK PeerJS WebRTC](https://www.videosdk.live/developer-hub/media-server/peerjs-webrtc)